Nickklein13/CreatingVM-andSoftware/README.md

 <p>
-Once done, we'll see these programs have now be succesfully downloaded to the VM, and we are good to move forward!
+Once done, we'll see these programs have now be successfully downloaded to the VM, and we are good to move forward!
 </p>
 <br />